On September 22, I participated in the 2019 Boston Marathon(R) Jimmy Fund Walk, taking steps toward the ultimate finish line: a world without cancer!

 Thank you for supporting my participation in the Boston Marathon Jimmy Fund Walk.
 Together, we can conquer cancer!

 All the best,

 p.s.
-Why am I doing a walk in Boston?
+Why do a walk in Boston?
 Besides the fact that the Jimmy Fund and Dana Farber is a great cause?
-My best friend, who lives right outside Boston, is doing the walk on the day before his birthday, 9/23, to honor his mother’s memory and I want to join him in this effort for the 2nd year in a row.
+My best friend, who lives right outside Boston, was doing the walk on the day before his birthday, 9/23, to honor his mother's memory and I want to join him in this effort for the 2nd year in a row.